 Most of EMDR is performed visually using rapid eye movements to tap into the part of the brain where nonverbal information is stored, while BSP is focused on a single fixed gaze position, called the brainspot that corresponds with a specific emotional response or situation.
 EMDR follows a specific protocol and guidelines on how a therapist should respond.
 BSP is a little more flexible and focuses more on the attunement of the therapist with the client, rather than a set procedure.

 Which one is more effective?

 Brainspotting has been proven to be more flexible than any EMDR method.
-This adaptability gives the therapist more flexibility in their approach, allowing for the therapist to customize to the client’s individual needs, yielding faster and deeper results.
+This adaptability gives the therapist more flexibility in their approach, allowing the therapist to customize to the client’s individual needs, yielding faster and deeper results.
 EMDR has been found to be over stimulating by some, limiting who can benefit from its use.
-While BSP requires very little conversation by the client, making the technique a little more appealing for such clients that have a hard time opening up to therapists.
+BSP requires very little conversation by the client, making the technique a little more appealing for those clients that have a hard time opening up to therapists.

 When would someone be diagnosed with Acute Stress Disorder or PTSD?

 The DSM-5 criteria used in the diagnostic assessment process are listed below for both disorders.
 Please do not self-diagnosis yourself.
 It is important that a professional mental health clinician evaluate your symptoms and the severity of your distress and impairment to determine an accurate diagnosis.
 The criteria for both Acute Stress Disorder and PTSD have been pulled from the most recent DSM-5 publication (American Psychiatric Association, 2013).

 Acute Stress Disorder Diagnostic Criteria:

 Criterion A. Exposure to actual or threatened death, serious injury, or sexual violation in one (or more) of the following ways:

 - Directly experiencing the traumatic event(s).

 - Witnessing, in person, the events(s) as it occurred to others.